 Which Cartels and Groups Is Trump Designating as Foreign Terrorist Organizations?

-The U.S. government named eight criminal groups FTOs—six from Mexico and two others associated with Venezuela and El Salvador.
+The U.S. government named ten criminal groups FTOs—six from Mexico, two from Haiti, and two associated with Venezuela and El Salvador.

 On his first day in office, January 20, U.S. President Donald Trump signed an executive order calling on the secretary of state to designate major cartels and other criminal organizations as Foreign Terrorist Organizations (FTOs).
 This type of designation is issued by the State Department for organizations based outside the United States under the authority of Section 219 of the Immigration and Nationality Act, and increases some U.S. law enforcement powers around individuals linked to terrorist activities.
 The United States currently lists more than 60 organizations from different parts of the world.